-There are occasions in the gospels where teaching is similar, but used differently in different places.
+There are occasions in the Gospels where teaching is similar, but used differently in different contexts.
 Little vignettes or pericope (the titled sections of the gospels) where the same story or teaching point pops up in a different context.
 This is something I myself do frequently.
 There is evidence that Jesus did the same thing.
-However I would add that it is possible it is not Jesus doing it, but the disciple who wrote the book who arranges the material differently.
-However, some of these examples are so masterful that it leads me to the conclusion that it was Jesus doing the arranging and not the disciple who wrote the book.
-One such example is Luke 11:1-13, where four pericope are combined as one in very thought provoking way.
+However I would add that it is possible it was not Jesus doing it, but the disciple who wrote the book who arranged the material differently.
+However, some of these examples are so masterful that it leads me to the conclusion that it was Jesus who arranged the material and not the disciple who wrote the book.
+One such example is Luke 11:1-13, where four pericope are combined as one in a very thought provoking way.
 Yet those same elements are used differently and in different contexts in other gospels.
 One conclusion could be that Jesus used them that way in different places.
 If that is the case then it is highly likely that the disciples heard many of these stories and teaching points over and over from place to place.
 Therefore making it easier for them to memorize the content.

 One of you asked how the disciples could amass the quantity of writing they produced in their book if it came from oral tradition to begin with?
 My simple, immediate answer to that question is to say they don’t have to have memorized their whole book by oral tradition first, before they started to write it down.
 Clearly the two can work hand in hand.
 There must have come a time when the disciples realized they needed to commit the teaching of Jesus to writing in order to preserve it for future generations.
 As the disciples who had walked with Jesus died off, the question of what constituted “Bible” or Scripture and the need to preserve it’s accuracy became more of a concern for the early church.
 That is why discussions concerning Canon and which writings were to be included and which not became an issue in the second century onwards.